 We take a balanced approach to education in the fundamental knowledge and problem-solving skills.
 You will gain an understanding of building regulations and their interpretations, fire engineering principles and various Australian Standards that become building regulations under the NCC.

 You will gain knowledge in the practical assessment and approval process adopted by governments, the profession and the building industry.
-The course is taught by leading industry experts, as well as academics at the University and some units are via distance learning.
+The program is taught by leading industry experts, as well as academics at the University and some subjects are via distance learning.

-The course is recognised by NSW Building Professionals Board (BPB) and has full accreditation with the Australian Institute of Building Surveyors (AIBS).
+The program is recognised by NSW Building Professionals Board (BPB) and has full accreditation with the Australian Institute of Building Surveyors (AIBS).

 Fees and delivery